beingaturtle/beingaturtle.github.io/docs/index.md

 # Introduction
-Welcome to our documentation that will help you navigate to three important sections in the <a href = "https://my.bcit.ca/" style = "color: #e66b00"> myBCIT </a>
+Welcome to our documentation that will help you navigate to three important sections in the [myBCIT](https://my.bcit. ca/) website.
- website.
 The goal is provide a detailed tutorial that streamlines BCIT students in finding their course schedule, creating an e-mail signature, and forwarding myBCIT e-mails to their personal e-mail address.